JuliaLang/julia/doc/devdocs/types.rst

 Many operations for dealing with types are found in the file ``jltypes.c``.
 A good way to start is to watch type intersection in action.
-Build julia with ``make debug`` and fire up julia within a debugger.  :ref:`devdocs-gdb` has some tips which may be useful.
+Build Julia with ``make debug`` and fire up Julia within a debugger. :ref:`devdocs-gdb` has some tips which may be useful.

 Because the type intersection and matching code is used heavily in the REPL itself---and hence breakpoints in this code get triggered